ziap/ziap.github.io/content/blog/sin-approx/index.md

 In production code, it's better to inline the polynomial evaluation instead of using for loop.
 But with this code, I could test the error of each truncation point for the series.
-Because the power series consists of only even degree monomials, every step of Horner's method the result is multiplied by x^2 instead of x.
+Because the power series consists of only even-degree monomials, every step of Horner's method the result is multiplied by x^2 instead of x.
 This means that I essentially got double the polynomial degree for free, which is another aspect of exploiting the symmetry of the sine